Skip to content

 The Nine Required Elements (16 CFR § 314.4)

 1. Designate a Qualified Individual (QI): Name one person responsible for overseeing your information security program.
-This can be an employee, an affiliate, or a qualified third-party service provider with the knowledge, skills, and experience to manage the program effectively.
+This can be an employee, an affiliate, or a qualified third-party service provider — such as a managed security provider — with the knowledge, skills, and experience to manage the program effectively.

 3. Design and implement safeguards: Based on your risk assessment, put controls in place.
 The rule specifies eight categories of required safeguards, detailed in the section below.